Ukrainian Cyber Alliance: List-1097

 UCA activists obtained records of orders to provide food for servicemen of 18 separate motorized rifle brigades of the Russian Armed Forces, who were sent on combat missions during the Russian occupation of Crimea.
 Inform Napalm volunteers searched open sources of information for the social network profiles of servicemen named in the orders, and discovered photo evidence of their participation in the occupation of Crimea.
-Records also revealed how troops had been transferred to the Crimea, at Voinka.
+Records also revealed how troops had been transferred to Crimea, at Voinka.

 On January 31, 2017, the central German state TV channel ARD aired a story about the cyber war between Ukraine and Russia.
-The story documented the repeated cyber attacks by Russian hackers on the civilian infrastructure of Ukraine and efforts to counter Russian aggression in cyberspace, in particular the Surkov leaks.
+The story documented the repeated cyber attacks by Russian hackers on the civilian infrastructure of Ukraine, and efforts to counter Russian aggression in cyberspace, in particular the Surkov leaks.
 Representatives of the UCA were portrayed as the heroes of the story.

 Former State Duma deputy Denis Voronenkov (who received Ukrainian citizenship) made statements that Surkov was categorically against the annexation of Crimea.
 In response, the UCA released photos and audio recordings of the congress of the Union of Donbas Volunteers, from May 2016 in annexed Crimea and November 2016 in Moscow, at which Surkov was the guest of honor.

 Volunteers of the Inform Napalm community created a film about UCA's activities called Cyberwar: a review of successful operations of the Ukrainian Cyber Alliance in 2016.

+Hacking of the Trigona Ransomware Gang

+On October 12, 2023, UCA hacktivist herm1t posted screenshots of a Russian Confluence page, claiming it to be a ransomware group.
+The page ended up belonging to the Trigona ransomware gang, and the UCA exfiltrated data from the threat actor's website.
+This included the administrator and victim panels, their blog, their leak site, cryptocurrency hot wallets, and data from the development environment, including source code and database records.
+UCA also managed to map out the group's entire network infrastructure.
+By the time Trigona noticed and attempted to change their passwords and take their public facing infrastructure offline, the data had already been exfiltrated.
+Following exfiltration, UCA deleted all information and defaced Trigona's public facing websites on October 17.

+Three backups of data presumed to be stolen from victims of the Trigona gang were recovered, and UCA pledged to release any decryption keys should they be discovered.